-The veterinary team at Red Rocks Animal Center perform surgical procedures for Lakewood cats and dogs affected by a number of orthopedic conditions.
+The Orthopedic Veterinarians at Red Rocks Animal Center perform veterinary surgical procedures for Lakewood cats and dogs affected by a number of orthopedic conditions.

 Orthopedic surgery for pets involves procedures designed to repair joints, skeletal system, and their associated soft tissues, including muscles, cartilage, tendons, and ligaments.

 Our high-end imaging and diagnostic tools help us provide accurate and effective orthopedic diagnoses.

 An animal that has broken or fractured a bone through trauma, or one that is suffering from a congenital condition that affects the joint, may require orthopedic surgery to correct the issue.

 Your orthopedic veterinarian will run diagnostic tests which will give them a better look into your pet's condition and recommend treatment.

 There is a wide range of orthopedic conditions that affect cats and dogs.
 The following are among the most common: